 My final verdict is that I enjoyed the SanDaWha Camellia Shampoo and Conditioner.
 I already knew that Camellia really does the trick for my hair, but now I’ve been confirmed again.
 I love how the brand contains natural and eco certificated ingredients and so many plants and herbs, too.
 It is, in my eyes, a good alternative to the Shiseido Tsubaki Shampoo and worth a try, although it is also similarly expensive.
 At W2Beauty the set of shampoo and conditioner retails for 55 US$ (currently there is a SanDaWha brand sale of 40% and the set retails for only 33US$!).

-You can also use these coupon codes during October for a discount:
+You can also use these coupon codes until end of 2017 for a discount: